leggetter/leggetter.co.uk/_posts/2021-11-23-my-next-role.md

 - APIs for communications such as messaging, voice, and video: Nexmo/Vonage
 - Open-source product analytics, including funnels and feature flags: PostHog

-I'm not as interested in roles focused on developer infrastructure/DevOps such as k8s and source control.
+I'm not as interested in roles focused on developer deployment infrastructure/DevOps such as k8s or source control.
 These are powerful and important products but not something that excites me as much as those listed above.

 ### Be Transparent